Introducing vegetables first during weaning

 Can this approach work for all babies?

-This approach will not work for every baby – some babies are not that eager to try solid foods and might require those sweeter flavours just to encourage them to open their mouths and get used eating.
-Those introducing solid foods a little later (after 6 months of age) will need to skip this initial vegetables-only tasting stage and introduce a greater range of foods, particularly iron-rich foods, from the start.
+This approach will not work for every baby.
+Some babies are not that eager to try solid foods.
+Sometimes, slightly sweeter flavours are needed just to encourage them to open their mouths and get used eating.
+If you are introducing solid foods a little later (after 6 months of age) you will need to think about introducing a greater range of foods, particularly iron-rich foods, from the start.
 Iron-rich foods should be introduced at around 6 months of age when your babies iron-stores are starting to run low.
-Good sources of iron include red meat (such as pork, beef or lamb), pulses (such as beans and lentils), tofu, green leafy vegetables, nuts (do not give whole) and eggs.
+Good sources of iron include red meat, pulses (such as beans and lentils), tofu, green leafy vegetables, chopped nuts and eggs.

-So, if your baby is approaching 6 months of age and is showing signs that they may be ready for solid foods, you may wish to give the vegetables-first approach a go.
-You could choose to do this for the first few days or a couple of weeks, depending on the age of your baby.
-Please note – introducing solid food before the age of 4 months is not recommended as your baby’s kidneys and immune system are still developing.
-Variety is key so when you start introducing solid foods, try a new vegetable every day or so.
+If your baby is showing signs that they may be ready for solid foods, you may wish to give the vegetables-first approach a try.
+You could do this for the first few days or a couple of weeks, depending on the age of your baby.
+Variety is key so try a new vegetable every day or so.
 It isn’t the quantity that is important at this stage, it is the tasting of different flavours.
-After this you can start to introduce iron-rich foods, protein foods, dairy foods, fruit and starchy carbohydrates in addition to the vegetables.
+After this you can start to introduce iron-rich foods, protein foods, dairy foods, fruit and starchy carbohydrates.

 What if we have already started weaning?

-If you have already started introducing solid foods or your children are passed the baby-led weaning age and you didn’t do the vegetables-first approach, no need to worry.
-There are other ways to encourage vegetable-liking, including the repeated offering of vegetables.
+Don’t worry if you have already started introducing solid foods and you didn’t do the vegetables-first approach.
+There are other ways to encourage vegetable-liking.
+Repeated offering of vegetables is key.
 It can take 8-10 times of offering food for a child to even taste it, a few more to like it, so the key is to keep trying.